Rajiv Rishyakaran

-Rajiv Rishyakaran (Jawi: راجيۏ ريسهياقرن; Tamil: ரஜிவ் ரிஷ்யகரன்) (born 12 October 1981) is a Malaysian politician who has served as Member of the Selangor State Legislative Assembly (MLA) for Bukit Gasing since May 2013.
-He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
-His precedecessor as Bukit Gasing MLA is the late Edward Lee Poh Lin whose untimely death in 2011 left the seat vacant for two years before the 2013 Selangor state election.
+Rajiv s/o Rishyakaran (Jawi: راجيۏ ريسهياقرن; Tamil: ரஜிவ் ரிஷ்யகரன்) (born 12 October 1981) is a Malaysian politician who has served as Member of the Selangor State Legislative Assembly (MLA) for Bukit Gasing since May 2013.
+He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition and formerly Pakatan Rakyat (PR) coalition.
+His predecessor as Bukit Gasing MLA is the late Edward Lee Poh Lin whose untimely death in 2011 left the seat vacant for two years before the 2013 Selangor state election.

-Personal background and education
+Early life and education

-Rajiv Rishyakaran was born on 12 October 1981, at Hospital Universiti, Kuala Lumpur.
+Rajiv Rishyakaran was born on 12 October 1981, at Hospital University, Kuala Lumpur.
 Rajiv is the eldest of five (5) brothers.
 His father, Rishyakaran Karthigasu (1949-) is a retired Ministry of Health officer whilst his mother, Rajini Chandrapal (1953-) retired from teaching to be a homemaker.
 He is of 4th generation Malaysian Tamil descent.

 Rajiv was born and bred in the Klang Valley, apart from a brief relocation to Ipoh, Perak (from age 10–15) where his father was based as a civil servant.
 The family later moved to Subang Jaya, Selangor where Rajiv finished secondary school.

 Rajiv attended Kolej Universiti Teknologi Tun Hussein Onn, Johor, graduating in 2003 with a degree in Electrical Engineering specializing in Instrumentation & Automation.
 Upon graduation, Rajiv worked in Kuala Lumpur as a project engineer with Prestige Engineering Sdn.
 Bhd.

 Rajiv was married in 2011 to Ana Gella, and later separated in 2021.
 They both share 3 children Julia (born 2017), Elisha (born 2018), and Noah (born 2021).